The Park Inn, Schiphol Airport

 With that, it was out to Schiphol Plaza – and to the bus stop for the shuttle bus to the hotel.
 With a service every 15 minutes or so, it was as simple as getting on a bus, and getting off at the hotel.

 Arriving in reception, the FTU welcome party was in full swing.
-I took the time to chat to the organisers, as well as secure my room for the next two nights.
+I took the time to chat with the organisers, as well as secure my room for the next two nights.
 With the administration done, I headed up to my room to shower and change into something more respectable.

 Pick up and go snacks